redstrate/Kawari/doc/src/gm_commands.md

 These are commands already built-in into the FFXIV client.
 Normally only available to "Game Masters", they are also reimplemented in Kawari.

+> [!NOTE]
-**Note:** We obviously lack the original documentation for these commands, so the names and functionality are left up to our interpretation.
+> We obviously lack the original documentation for these commands, so the names and functionality are left up to our interpretation.

 | Name | Usage | Details |
 | --- | --- | --- |